The Fani Lab Fam.

 • Amanda Miao - Research Assistant

-• Dominique LaBarrie - Post-Bac Research Assistant
+• Dominique LaBarrie, Ph.D. - Post-Bac Research Assistant

 • Tiffany Tucker - Post-Bac Research Assistant